-AUTO 2601 Automotive Electrical and Electronics II Semester(s) Taught: Spring
+AUTO 2601 Automotive Electrical and Electronics

 Description: This course covers the theory, operation, and diagnosis of starting systems, charging systems, lighting systems, instrumentation, and automotive accessories.
 Corequisite: The lecture AUTO 2601 must be taken concurrently with the lab AUTO 2605.